nic-s1t2/WorldExpo/README.md

 **Stream Name** is the name of the stream the project will reside in.
 All are prefixed with **WE** as per Perforce naming conventions to keep streams of like-projects together.

 **Description** is a quick description of the project.

+Note that these conventions apply to documentation as well, where appropriate.
+Some examples:

+`WE_KS_Diagram` 	<- A diagram for the Kiosk Project `WE_CU_APIReference`	<- API reference for the CCU

+In this way documents can be quickly assessed and understood.

 <a name="prj-code"></a>
 <a name="0"></a>